 Candidate female and male account holders will develop an individualized maternity/paternity leave agreement with his/her department senior director.
-While individualized, the agreement will take into consideration the guidelines stated above.
+While individualized, the agreement will take into consideration the appointed missionary guidelines stated above.
 Departments need to minute the dates of maternity/paternity leave prior to or at the beginning of the leave and include information if vacation time will be taken.
+Departments also need to minute extensions to candidacy deadlines resulting from the leave.